LispCookbook/cl-cookbook/STYLEGUIDE.md

 guidelines.
 Some are only a convention, some are important for epub generation.

+## Titles

-- the first section in a chapter should be a subsection: `## title` (indeed, the section name in the epub is the chapter name).
+- (important) the first section in a chapter should be a subsection: `## title` (indeed, the section name in the epub is the chapter name).

+- titles are like a sentence, only the first word is capitalized.

+- if you refer to functions, use markdown syntax too (backtics).

+## Code formatting

+- functions should generally be referenced with backtics.
+There is no need to capitalize them in the age of markdown: write `function` instead of FUNCTION.

+## Code snippets

 - use `~~~lisp` for code snippets.

 - code snippets must be preceded and followed by a newline:

 ```